howardpchen/ink2md/README.md

 - LLM credentials when using a managed provider such as Gemini.
 Configure the `llm` block as described below and supply the API key via environment variables or a secrets manager—avoid committing secrets to git.
+- Optional output settings:
+  - `output.asset_directory` copies the original PDFs alongside the generated Markdown using the same timestamp suffix (for example, `Report-20240918103000.pdf`).

 ### Google Drive OAuth setup